jeffersonamoriim/mqtt-ia-concept/README.md

 > After this go to http://localhost:8000/devices and create two devices

-## To publish data in rabbitmq and consume and send to postgres run
+## Publish and consume data from rabbitmq

 ```sh
   python mqtt/publisher.py